 Part of the grand promise of Light Sport aircraft and the Sport Pilot license was it would reinvigorate flight training, bringing busloads of new pilot starts attracted to cheaper flying with fewer requirements (like a medical certificate).
+Soon after the dream of LSAs in the hands of students made some hard landings in reality we started seeing complaints that light sport designs were too lightly built for the rigors of flight training.
+Now that were several years into the process and have some real numbers to work with, weve decided to give this a closer look.

 Dream, Meet Reality

-The short answer is that LSAs generally dont have the durability of something like a Cessna 152 and arent cheaper to maintain-and that fact may have no net effect on the bottom line.
+The short answer is that LSAs generally don’t have the durability of something like a Cessna 152 and arent cheaper to maintain-and that fact may have no net effect on the bottom line.
 This may explain why 90 percent of our survey respondents would recommend using LSAs as trainers, even though almost none reported their experiences as trouble-free.

 Dennis Brampton of St. Charles Flying Service is in a good position to speak on LSA viability versus conventional aircraft.
 For the past five years, hes had both on the same flight line and going through the maintenance shop.
 Hell be the first to complain about poor durability and high repair costs, but then hell admit his own numbers show it comes out as a wash.